Koredotcom/docs/docs/xo/analytics/contact-center/reports/ivr-containment-report.md

         * CSV
     * Send To (single email address or a mailing list)
 7. Click **Create**.
-8. An instance of the IVR Containment Report is generated.
+8. The IVR Containment Report is generated.
 <img src="../images/ivr-containment-report-generated.png" alt="IVR Containment Report Generated" title="IVR Containment Report Generated" style="border: 1px solid gray; zoom:100%;">

 9. Click the **Run** icon next to the instance of the report.